-Extant IES 8 New Para Ref Comment on proposed deletion of highlighted material, significant edits, and other notes accountants will have met the requirements prescribed in Section 2 of this IES to be issued with an audit license or be permitted to sign reports of audits of historical financial information.
-Where other bodies license auditors, IFAC member bodies are obliged to notify their legislative, regulatory or licensing authorities about this IES, encouraging its adoption. paragraph A7.
+Exta nt IES 8 New Para Ref Comment on proposed deletion of highlighted material, significant edits, and other notes license auditors, it is expected that professional accountants will have met the requirements prescribed in Section 2 of this IES to be issued with an audit license or be permitted to sign reports of audits of historical financial information.
+Where other bodies license auditors, IFAC member bodies are obliged to notify their legislative, regulatory or licensing authorities about this IES, encouraging its adoption. on the requirement which specifies the professional competence of the engagement partner.
 69. In some jurisdictions, professional accountants are licensed to sign audit reports at the time of qualification, but may not have gained the practical experience prescribed in this IES.
 In such cases, IFAC member bodies need to make sure that individuals with responsibility for making significant judgments in an audit of historical financial information have the required practical experience and competence.
 This obligation may be fulfilled through a member body's quality assurance review program (i.e., practice inspections) or through an audit organization's quality control procedures.
-Paragragh deleted, Some of content captured by paragraphs A35 and A36.
+Paragragh deleted, Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner.
 70. It is expected that audit professionals permitted to sign statutory audit reports will acquire practical audit experience beyond what this IES prescribes.
 All audit professionals have a professional and ethical obligation to develop and maintain competence appropriate to their professional responsibilities.
-Paragraph deleted; Some of the content of this paragraph is captured in A15.
+Paragraph deleted; Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner.
 71. IFAC recognizes the different types, size and complexities of audits of historical financial information, and the different levels of professional competence required to perform such engagements.
 It is the obligation of individual professional accountants to comply with the IESBA Code by not accepting assignments they are not competent to perform.
-Paragraph deleted; Some of the content of this paragraphs is captured in A11, A32, and A37.
-Competence Requirements for the Engagement Parts ner 72.
-To assume the greater responsibilities of the engagement partner will require the development of additional professional knowledge; Paragraph deleted; Some of the content is captured by learning outcomes identified
+Paragraph deleted; Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner.

-Extant IES 8 New Para Ref Comment on proposed deletion of highlighted material, significant edits, and other notes professional skills; and professional values, ethics and attitudes.
-An engagement partner would be expected to demonstrate a comprehensive understanding of the audit process and an ability to communicate a wide range of matters to a broad range of parties. in paragraghs 13, A1, and A5.
-73. As audit professionals progress into positions such as engagement partners, they will need to demonstrate competence in the following areas: (a) Leadership responsibility for the quality of audits; (b) Formation of conclusions on compliance with applicable independence requirements; (c) Acceptance and continuation of client relationships and specific audit engagements (d) Assignment of engagement teams, ensuring the collective capabilities and competence to perform the engagement and issue an audit report; (e) Direction, supervision and performance of the audit engagements; (f) Consultation, review and discussion of work performed; and (g) Development of the audit report that is appropriate audit evidence.
-Paragraph deleted; Some of the content is captured by learning outcomes identified in paragragh 13.
+Extant IES s 8 New Para Ref Comment on proposed deletion of highlighted material, significant edits, and other notes Competen ce Requirements for the Engagement Parti ner enga of profe ethic woul comp assume the greater responsibilities of the agement partner will require the development additional professional knowledge; essional skills; and professional values, as and attitudes.
+An engagement partner double be expected to demonstrate a prehensive understanding of the audit ess and an ability to communicate a wide e of matters to a broad range of parties.
+Paragraph deleted; Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner. such audit professionals progress into positions as engagement partners, they will need to constrate competence in the following areas: Leadership responsibility for the quality of audits; Formation of conclusions on compliance with applicable independence requirements; Acceptance and continuation of client relationships and specific audit engagements Assignment of engagement teams, ensuring the collective capabilities and competence to perform the engagement and issue an audit report; Direction, supervision and performance of the audit engagement in compliance with professional standards and regulatory and legal requirements; Consultation, review and discussion of work performed; and Development of the audit report that is appropriate and supported by sufficient appropriate audit evidence.
+Paragraph deleted; Content does not align with the focus on the requirement which specifies the professional competence of the engagement partner.